Think safety before starting any job on the farm

-Tragically, most accidents are caused by simple factors such as habit, haste, fatigue, and improperly-maintained machinery.
+Most farming accidents are avoidable.
+But tragically, most accidents are caused by things such as habit, haste, fatigue, and improperly-maintained machinery.

 Safety must never be an afterthought.
-By taking just a few minutes to think about the job ahead, preventable accidents can be easily avoided by using simple safety practices.
+By taking just a few minutes to think about the job ahead, accidents can be prevented by using simple safety practices.

 Poorly used or faulty machinery is a major cause of death and injury on farms.

-Farmers come into contact with a host of machinery daily such as tractors, combines, choppers and hay balers which can bring dangers.
+Farmers come into contact with a host of machinery daily which can bring dangers, such as tractors, combines, choppers and hay balers.

 People can be injured by front-end loaders, falling from a moving tractor, or being struck by its wheels.

 Also, hands, hair and clothing can be caught by unguarded PTO shafts or other unguarded moving parts, such as pulleys and belts.